casanet/casanet-server/backend/README.md

 It doesn't need to be the exact location but needs to be close enough.

 To get your home latitude and longitude you can use https://www.latlong.net/.

+#### Password hash salt
+set `SALT_KEYS` env var for salt sessions hash. otherways the salt will generate randomly on runtime, and in next running, all sessions will be invalid.

+#### Specify devices network
+set `SUBNET_TO_SCAN` env var to specify the network to scan devices IP's in it. the format is `xxx.xxx.xxx`.

+if not set, the default network is the first current machine IP subnet.

+#### Specify physical address
+set `PHYSICAL_ADDRESS` env var to specify the physical (aka MAC) address to use. if not set, the address will be the real machine address.

 #### Two factor authentication (MFA):
 To Allows MFA protection the server needs access to the email account to send the code to user email before login is done.